Getting Married In Argentina - Argentinian Wedding Guide

 - Virgin Mary Day - Held in early December to honor the Virgin Mary.

 - Christmas - December 25th

 Argentina is an extremely diverse country and has a wide variety of things to do.
-The Andes Mountain range offer numerous skiing, hiking, and mountain climbing opportunities.
+The Andes Mountain range offers numerous skiing, hiking, and mountain climbing opportunities.
 The elongated coastline provides plenty of beach resorts and water sports.
-There are also dozens of government operated national parks and historical sites located in various provinces within the country.
-The Iguazu Falls is one of the main natural wonders of the world and is seen by millions of visitors each year.
+There are also dozens of government-operated national parks and historical sites located in various provinces within the country.
+The Iguazu Falls are one of the main natural wonders of the world and are seen by millions of visitors each year.

 Beef is one of the main foods in Argentina and can be seen in almost all of their dishes.
 Many people think that Argentina has some of the best beef in the entire world.
 The country is also well-known for its fine wine, especially its Mendoza, and also has a popular tea-like drink called mate.

 Argentinians are late starters and typically don’t eat breakfast until about 10 am.
 This is usually just a light meal that may only include coffee and a pastry or toast.
 Lunch is served closer to 3 pm and many of the locals do not eat dinner until about 10 pm, but you will see restaurants begin to open around 8 pm.

 Tipping is optional in Argentina, but most people tip around 10 percent of their restaurant bill.
 Some restaurants may add a cutlery charge to your bill.
 This is more like a service fee and goes to the restaurant and not the server, so a tip is still welcomed.